btholt/complete-intro-to-computer-science/lessons/binary-search-tree.md

 <sup>Public domain, via Wikimedia Commons</sup>

-If the any of the above rules are violated, then your tree isn't a binary search tree.
+If any of the above rules are violated, then your tree isn't a binary search tree.
 All of them use be followed 100% of the time.
 Because of this you can make assumptions about it which it makes really fast to use in certain scenarios.
 We'll talk about that in a bit.

 ## Look Ups

-Let's talk about about how to do a look up.
+Let's talk about how to do a look up.
 Say you have the above tree and you want to find 4.

 ```text
 -> .find is called with 4